btmccollum/brewery_search/README.md

     $ brewery-search

 A user will be greeted with a welcome screen.
 Follow the on-screen prompts to continue.

-Users will have the ability to search by state abbreviations (case senstitive).
-From there a user will be presented with a list of all registered breweries in that state.
+Users will have the ability to search by state abbreviations.

+A user will be presented with a list of all registered breweries in that state.
 A user can call

     $ city

 to receive a prompt to filter by a specific city, otherwise they can select the number of any brewery for more information.

+To navigate back to the state results, a user can enter:

+    $ relist

 Additional commands from the menu include:

     $ new search
     $ exit

 New search will bring the user back to the beginning to search for a different state.
 Exit will quit the program.

-When viewing additional information for any brewery, a user will be able to do any of the following commands (if that information is made available) to either launch the corresponding page, return, or exit the program:
+When viewing additional information for any brewery, a user will be able to do any of the following commands (if that information is made available) to either launch the corresponding page in the user's default browser, return to the menu, or exit the program:

-    $ Website
+    $ website
-    $ Facebook
+    $ facebook
-    $ Twitter
+    $ twitter
-    $ Instagram
+    $ instagram
-    $ Menu
+    $ menu
-    $ Exit
+    $ exit

 ## Development